Samuel L. Myers, Jr., Ph.D.

-The Wilkins Center is developing a model to bring together a broad range of expertise to produce cutting-edge research, influence public policy, and implement viable programs.
+The Roy Wilkins Center is developing a model to bring together a broad range of expertise to produce cutting-edge research, influence public policy, and implement viable programs.
 The model includes four major components.

 The Wilkins Center staff and research assistants currently are working on a number of research and community outreach projects.

-The Roy Wilkins Center of Human Relations and Social Justice, as a part of an effort to infuse dialogue, outreach and education within our community, nation, and world, has and will continue to proudly host many conferences and special events.
+The Roy Wilkins Center for Human Relations and Social Justice, as a part of an effort to infuse dialogue, outreach and education within our community, nation, and world, has and will continue to proudly host many conferences and special events.